Sunlight, heat and humidity weaken coronavirus, U.S. official says

 Researchers found a similar effect with the coronavirus that was suspended in the air - simulating the coughing or sneezing that often spreads the disease.
 In a dark room, the virus maintained half its strength for an hour.
 But when exposed to sunlight, it lost half its strength in 90 seconds, Bryan said.

+Trump said researchers should try to apply their findings to coronavirus patients by inserting light or disinfectant into their bodies.

+“Is there a way we can do something like that by injection, inside, or almost a cleaning?” he said.
+“It would be interesting to check that.”

-Reporting by Andy Sullivan; Editing by Peter Cooney
+Reporting by Steve Holland, Andy Sullivan, Makini Brice, Jeff Mason, Mohammad Zarghman and Alexandra Alper; Writing by Andy Sullivan; Editing by Peter Cooney